You may wish to see an introductory page to this section with a map first.

 (left) Granary; (right) steps outside the city gate

-Because today the mound of Megiddo is only slightly above the level of the surrounding ground it is difficult to believe it could withstand a long siege and yet Egyptian chronicles say it was besieged by Pharaoh Thutmose III for seven months before being seized.
+Because today the mound of Megiddo is only slightly above the level of the surrounding ground it is difficult to believe it could withstand a long siege, yet Egyptian chronicles say it was besieged by Pharaoh Thutmose III for seven months before being seized.
 The presence of a large granary and of a very impressive "hole" to reach a spring (see image below) indicate that Megiddo was actually equipped for sustaining long sieges.

 "Hole" which led to a hidden spring